Achieve happiness and well-being with the PERMA Model.

 "PERMA" stands for the five essential elements that should be in place for us to experience lasting well-being.
 These are:

 For us to experience well-being, we need positive emotion in our lives.
-Any positive emotion like peace, gratitude, satisfaction, pleasure, inspiration, hope, curiosity, or love falls into this category – and the message is that it's really important to enjoy yourself in the here and now, just as long as the other elements of PERMA are in place.
+Any positive emotion such as peace, gratitude, satisfaction, pleasure, inspiration, hope, curiosity, or love falls into this category – and the message is that it's really important to enjoy yourself in the here and now, just as long as the other elements of PERMA are in place.

-When we're truly engaged in a situation, task, or project, we experience a state of flow: time seems to stop, we lose our sense of self, and we concentrate intensely on the present.
+When we're truly engaged in a situation, task, or project, we experience a state of flow : time seems to stop, we lose our sense of self, and we concentrate intensely on the present.

 This feels really good!
 The more we experience this type of engagement, the more likely we are to experience well-being.

 As humans, we are "social beings," and good relationships are core to our well-being.
-Time-and-again, we see that people who have meaningful, positive relationships with others are happier than those who do not.
+Time and again, we see that people who have meaningful, positive relationships with others are happier than those who do not.
 Relationships really do matter!

 Meaning comes from serving a cause bigger than ourselves.
 Whether this is a specific deity or religion, or a cause that helps humanity in some way, we all need meaning in our lives to have a sense of well-being.